 Checking compatibility and consistency constraints.
 DQML supports checking for compatible and consistent QoS policy configurations.
 The user initiates this checking and DQML reports if there are any violations.
-Figure 5 shows DQML detecting and notifying users of incompatible reliability QoS policies while Figure 6 shows inconsistency between a deadline's period and a time based filter's minimum separation both associated with the same data reader.
+Figure 2 shows DQML detecting and notifying users of incompatible reliability QoS policies.